 All participants were offered UC for people on sick leave in Norway.
-This should entail a return-to-work plan made by the employer and worker within the first 4 weeks of sick leave; a dialogue meeting between the worker, employer and other relevant stakeholders such as general practitioner, arranged by the employer within 7 weeks of sick leave, and if necessary, a second dialogue meeting between the worker, the employer and other relevant stakeholders, arranged by the NAV caseworker after approximately 26 weeks of sick leave.
+This should entail a return-to-work plan made by the employer and worker within the first four weeks of sick leave; a dialogue meeting between the worker, employer, and other relevant stakeholders such as general practitioner, arranged by the employer within seven weeks of sick leave, and if necessary, a second dialogue meeting between the worker, the employer, and other relevant stakeholders, arranged by the NAV caseworker after approximately 26 weeks of sick leave.

-Motivational interviewing plus usual case management
+Motivational interviewing plus usual case management (MI)

-The participants in the MI arm were offered two face-to-face MI sessions provided by trained NAV caseworkers in addition to UC.
-The first session was delivered at the local NAV office shortly after random allocation, and the second session was held 2 weeks later.
-The MI sessions were delivered according to a guideline and based on MI principles to build a collaborative relationship with the participant, for example, asking open-ended questions, providing reflections and summaries to evoke and enhance change talk.
-The sessions involved discussion of the participants' readiness, existing support and previous attempts to return to work, and provided information and support to co-develop an action plan for return to work in a MI consistent manner.
-A comprehensive description of the MI intervention is provided in the published fidelity evaluation.20
+The participants in the MI arm were offered two face-to-face motivational interviewing sessions provided by trained NAV caseworkers in addition to usual case management.
+The first session was delivered at the local NAV office shortly after random allocation, and the second session was held two weeks later.
+The motivational interviewing sessions were delivered according to a guideline and based on motivational interviewing principles to build a collaborative relationship with the participant, for example, asking open-ended questions, providing reflections and summaries to evoke and enhance change talk.
+The sessions involved discussion of the participants' readiness, existing support, and previous attempts to return to work, and provided information and support to co-develop an action plan for return to work in a motivational interviewing consistent manner.
+A comprehensive description of the motivational interviewing intervention is provided in the published fidelity evaluation.
+[20]